Kansas Open Records Act (KORA)

 It is YOUR right to:

-- Inspect or request copies of public records retained by the Sheriff’s Department, which are not exempt from disclosure by a specific law, during the Sheriff’s Department’s regular business hours.
+- Inspect or request copies of public records retained by the Sheriff’s Office, which are not exempt from disclosure by a specific law, during the Sheriff’s Office’s regular business hours.

-- Be provided an estimate or statement of the reasonable costs the Sheriff’s Department will charge to provide requested records, prior to charges being incurred.
+- Be provided an estimate or statement of the reasonable costs the Sheriff’s Office will charge to provide requested records, prior to charges being incurred.

 - Receive the records you request, or at least a response to your request, within three business days after it is received by the Sheriff’s Department.